List of Chicago Fire characters: Wallace Boden

-Boden has an ex-wife, Shaunda, and a stepson, James, who appear in season 1 and later in season 5.
+Boden has an ex-wife, Shonda, and a stepson, James, who appear in season 1 and later in season 5.
 Shaunda owns a pancake and waffle restaurant on the south side of Chicago that Boden and his crew often visit.
 In season 2, while intervening on a fire in a building he meets one of the residents, Donna Robbins, an elementary school teacher.
 Being attracted to each other, they start dating until Boden breaks it off, being afraid of screwing up the relationship like he always does.
 After a while, he meets Donna again and learns that she's pregnant with his child.
 Soon after, he proposes to Donna, arguing that it would be better for the child since he will be able to support them financially.
 She turns him down, not convinced by his non-romantic point of view.
 Confused, Boden goes to Mills for some explanation.
 He understands then that he didn't speak about his feelings and, in full uniform, proposes to Donna again, successfully this time.
 He marries Donna in a small ceremony, the same day as her parents years ago.
 Herrmann is his best man and organizes the wedding ceremony in front of firehouse 51 with Mills as clergyman.
 Donna has some difficulties with her pregnancy, having a risk of fatal blood loss.
 At first she refuses to know the baby's gender unlike Boden who would like to know.
 She reveals to him later that they are expecting a boy.
 They have a son Terence who is born in Squad 3's truck en route to the hospital (Chicago Med).

 Boden had an affair with Ingrid Mills, Peter Mills' mother, when she and her husband were separated.
 As soon as he realized they had still feelings for each other, he stepped back.
 Mills is very upset when he learns about the affair and remains angry at Boden for a long time.
-He has a bad relationship with Benny Severide due to their opposite views on the heroic death of Henry Mills.
-Benny Severide argued that Mills' death was due to his attempt to impress Boden who was having an affair with his wife.
-In season 5 Jimmy, now a high school student, comes to live with him and joins the crew at 51 to "observe" what life is like as a firefighter.
+Boden has a bad relationship with Benny Severide due to their opposite views on the heroic death of Henry Mills.
+Benny Severide argues that Mills' death was due to his attempt to impress Boden who was having an affair with his wife.
+In season 5, Jimmy, now a high school student, comes to live with him and joins the crew at 51 to "observe" what life is like as a firefighter.
 However, Severide and Cruz both suspect that Jimmy is not telling the whole story.
 Jimmy finally confesses that his mother's new boyfriend had been abusing him physically whenever she is not around.
 In "Ignite on Contact", his wife Donna was almost killed when the high school she teaches is on fire and another teacher is seriously injured.
 It is later revealed to be arson and one of the students a suspect.